-Over the course of his career, personal injury lawyer Paul Cornoni has dedicated his practice to helping families put their lives back together after tragic events.
-He works to secure substantial settlements and verdicts in complex personal injury claims involving automobile accidents, product liability, medical malpractice, and bus accidents.
+Paul J. Cornoni dedicates his practice to helping families put their lives back together after tragic events.
+His dedication produces substantial settlements and verdicts in complex claims involving car accidents, product liability, medical malpractice, and bus accidents.

 Over the course of his career, Paul has obtained some of the largest settlements and verdicts in the Washington, DC Metro area.
 These include a $15.2 million verdict against a property owner for violating safety codes, a $6.4 million jury verdict for an ex-CIA employee injured by a car driving into a Sam’s Club, and a $4.2 million verdict for a patron of a nightclub attacked while leaving the establishment.
 His $15.2 million verdict was listed in the top 50 premise liability verdicts in the United States for 2018.

 Paul represented clients in many successful trials in the local and federal courts of the District of Columbia, Maryland, and Virginia.
 He routinely argues cases before the District of Columbia Court of Appeals, the Maryland Court of Special Appeals, and the DC Federal Circuit.
 Several of his cases resulted in new legislation and decisions that continue to influence future cases.

 As a result of this work, Paul has been consistently named a Best Lawyer by Best Lawyers in America.
 Paul has been named a Washington, DC Super Lawyer by Super Lawyers Magazine every year since 2014 and was selected to be a Washington, DC Rising Star in 2013.
 Just recently, he was named to the 2023 Lawdragon 500 Leading Plaintiff Consumer Lawyers list.